 But once you’ve decided on your roadmap, the features go to your Devs to be built.
 And they probably use a project management tool like Shortcut.
 The problem becomes keeping track of the status of those features.
 For example, your customer-facing teams using Savio may want to know when a feature has been shipped without going into Shortcut or sending an email constantly asking Devs for updates.

 That’s where the Savio Shortcut integration comes in.
-The integration links feature requests in Savio with corresponding stories in Shortcut.
-Then, anytime the story changes status in Shortcut, its status is automatically updated in Savio.
+The integration links feature requests in Savio with corresponding stories or epics in Shortcut.
+Then, anytime the story or epic changes status in Shortcut, its status is automatically updated in Savio.

 In this article, we explain how to set up the Shortcut integration and how it works.
 We’ll cover:

 If you do not connect Shortcut to Savio, your customer-facing teams end up relying on communication with the Dev team to know the status of features.
 It adds in busywork: more Slack messages, more emails, or more interruptions at the Dev’s desk.
 Or, if your Devs are particularly proactive, they have to send out status updates or even go into Savio to update the status of a feature.